iq-motion-control/iq-module-communication-doc/docs/index.rst

 module found below, and you'll be walked through first time setup, the correct Getting Started manual to get spinning, and a list of applicable features, clients, and tutorials.

 Already an experienced user looking for help with a specific feature or behavior?
-Please use the Feature Reference Manual or the Tutorials meant for your module found on the left-hand side.
+Please use the Feature Reference Manual or the Tutorials meant for your module found on your module's family page.

+Looking for guidance on using our Python, C++, Arduino, or Matlab APIs, or need help with the IQ Control Center configuration software?
+Please use the guides found on the left hand side.

 Need to contact us?
 Please use support@vertiq.co.